-Ultimately, it's up to YOU as an investor to make smart decisions, verify the numbers and make sure you understand the good, bad and ugly of the property you're buying.
+Ultimately, it's up to YOU as an investor to make smart decisions, verify the numbers and ensure you understand the good, bad, and ugly of the property you're buying.
 Roofstock simply gives you an abundance of information to help you do that.

 What About Financing?

 Most of the investors who buy properties from Roofstock are not cash buyers.
-They need to figure out their own method of getting financing for each deal.
+They need to determine their financing method for each deal.

 What is the Typical Property Like?

-If you take some time to look through the property listings on the Roofstock website, you'll start to get a feel for what the average property is like (price, condition, neighborhood, appearance, etc).
+If you take some time to look through the property listings on the Roofstock website, you'll get a feel for the average property (price, condition, neighborhood, appearance, etc).

 For the most part, the properties on this site are NOT the kind that has just undergone a full rehab.
-There are most likely going to be odds and ends that need to be replaced and updated, and most properties will show signs of wear and tear.
+There will likely be odds and ends that need to be replaced and updated, and most properties will show signs of wear and tear.

 On the same coin, they don't typically list properties that require any big, immediate capital expenditures (not that it's never going to happen, but it's also not their intent to list properties that are in major disrepair).
 Every property should at least be in livable condition.

-Again, before you buy any property (whether you're doing it on your own, or through a website like Roofstock), you should make sure you're getting plenty of information describing what condition the property is in, and what kind of tenant is currently in place.
+Again, before you buy any property (whether you're doing it on your own, or through a website like Roofstock), you should ensure you're getting plenty of information describing the property's condition and what kind of tenant is currently in place.